-Status Rank Minimum Criteria (as of the effective promotion/tenure date) Full-time, tenure-track Assistant Professor Associate Professor Terminal degree or its equivalent in training, ability, and/or experience.
+Status Rank Minimum Criteria (as of the effective promotion/tenure date) Full-time, tenure-track Assistant Professor Terminal degree (or nearing its completion), or its equivalent in training, ability, and/or experience.
+Associate Professor Terminal degree or its equivalent in training, ability, and/or experience.
 Completion of at least five years as Assistant Professor.
 Tenure Terminal degree or its equivalent in training, ability, and/or experience.
 Completion of at least five years, but normally six and not more than seven, as Assistant Professor or above.
 Professor Terminal degree or its equivalent in training, ability, and/or experience.
 Completion of at least five years as Associate Professor.